Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

-“I can’t get the beauty of this place out of my mind,” Andy says, “The rugged cliffs, wet with ocean spray.
+“I can’t get the beauty of this place out of my mind,” Andy said, “The rugged cliffs, wet with ocean spray.
 Table Mountain, and for sure Victoria Falls and the Bridge, and the spray from the Falls.”

 You may have a point Andy, Red explains, Ewart Scott Grogan walked the continent of Africa, so horseback seems good enough for me or this eight seated Railway bike.

-“He wasn’t liked here,” said Boet “Because he got away with murder, but was a hero in America.
+“He wasn’t liked here,” Boet said, “Because he got away with murder, but was a hero in America.
 He met the great Mark Twain.
 I will go a head of you all, and get us tickets to board the Blue Train, with four of the finest suites, and a cart for our baggage.
 Although the Tiffany Train is super too.
 Rovos Rail is amazing.
 I’ll see you three inside soon.
 It travels through 1600 kilometres plus of Southern African scenery.
 The land of winery’s, and safari’s.”

 “The Rovos is prepared to go,” Mathias proclaims, “To Soweto to meet my Poet friends, and we can go to my home for a while so you two can rest.
-Red the red carpet has been rolled out for you,” and Mathias laughs.
+Red the red carpet has been rolled out for you,” and Mathias laughed.

 “Nice this ‘Make Her Dash Train aka the Blue Train’ is beautiful inside and out,” Andy proclaimed as they boarded, “So where is the Tavern of the Seas’ car with the finest South African Wines?”
 Andy asked and laughed.
 Andy thought about the game ’Hide & Ghost Seek” and contemplated “Hide & Poet Seek like diamonds to extract them from where they be, so the world sees their poetic spiritual beauty.
-Andy thought this is why the call it the Tiffany train.
+Andy thought this is why they call it the Tiffany train.
 Found ya.